 Businesses with fewer than 50 employees have requirements in Paid Family and Medical Leave that they did not have with FMLA.
 All Washington employers have requirements under this program with few exceptions.

 The size of an employer will be calculated once a year.
 On Sept.
 30 of each year, the department will average the number of employees reported by an employer over the last four completed calendar quarters.
 The number of employees counted will be used to determine employer premium responsibilities and eligibility for small business assistance grants.

-A small employer can choose to pay the employer portion of the premium, and this gives these employers access to small businesses access to Small Business Assistance.
+A small employer can choose to pay the employer portion of the premium, and this gives these employers access to Small Business Assistance grants.
 These assistance grants may help small businesses cover costs incurred when their employees take leave by giving access to critical funds.

 The process for opting into this program is still being created.
 To stay up to date, sign up for our small business newsletter.